blockchyp/blockchyp-tokenizer/README.md

 ![Tokenizing Key Generation](docs/images/tokenizing-key-example.png)

 Add your web site as a referer, copy the Tokenizing Key to your configuration, and save the key.
 You won't be able to see the full tokenizing key ever again.
-In production, we recommend delete protection.
+In production, we recommend enabling delete protection.

 ### IFrame Based Tokenization (Recommended)